mvazquezc/mvazquezc.github.io/content/posts/2023-04-06-cpu-memory-management-on-kubernetes/index.md

 In this post I'll try to explain how CPU and Memory management works under the hood on Kubernetes.
 If you ever wondered what happens when you set `requests` and `limits` for your pods, keep reading!

 {{<attention>}}
 This is the result of my exploratory work around cgroupsv2 and their application to Kubernetes.
 Even though I tried really hard to make sure the information in this post is accurate, I'm far from being an expert on the topic and some information may not be 100% accurate.
-If you detect something that is missing / wrong, please comment the post and I'll fix it!
+If you detect something that is missing / wrong, please comment on the post!
 {{</attention>}}

 I'll be using a Kubernetes v1.26 (latest at the time of this writing) with an operating system with support for cgroupsv2 like Fedora 37.
 The tool used to create the cluster is [kcli](https://kcli.readthedocs.io/) and the command used was: